Questions About Voyageurs National Park

 Dogs are not allowed on park trails or portages.
 Dogs are only allowed at developed areas, such as visitor centers, and at overnight or day use sites.
 They must be leased and attended at all times.

-Currently there are two tour boats in the park.
-The Otter leaves from the Kabetogama Lake Visitor Center and the Borealis leaves from the Rainy Lake Visitor Center.
-Tour boat schedule and prices can be found in the park newspaper, Rendezvous.
+There are two tour boats in the park.
+One leaves from the Kabetogama Lake Visitor Center and the other leaves from the Rainy Lake Visitor Center.

 Ash River Visitor Center – summer only: daily 9-5